Aliases for NRP1 Gene

 GeneCards Summary for NRP1 Gene

 NRP1 (Neuropilin 1) is a Protein Coding gene.
-Diseases associated with NRP1 include acute hemorrhagic leukoencephalitis and angiomatous meningioma.
-Among its related pathways are Signaling by GPCR and Interleukin-3, 5 and GM-CSF signaling.
-GO annotations related to this gene include heparin binding and growth factor binding.
+Diseases associated with NRP1 include Acute Hemorrhagic Leukoencephalitis and Angiomatous Meningioma.
+Among its related pathways are Apoptotic Pathways in Synovial Fibroblasts and HTLV-I infection.
+Gene Ontology (GO) annotations related to this gene include heparin binding and growth factor binding.
 An important paralog of this gene is NRP2.

 UniProtKB/Swiss-Prot for NRP1 Gene

 The membrane-bound isoform 1 is a receptor involved in the development of the cardiovascular system, in angiogenesis, in the formation of certain neuronal circuits and in organogenesis outside the nervous system.
 It mediates the chemorepulsant activity of semaphorins.
-It binds to semaphorin 3A, The PLGF-2 isoform of PGF, The VEGF-165 isoform of VEGF and VEGF-B. Coexpression with KDR results in increased VEGF-165 binding to KDR as well as increased chemotaxis.
-It may regulate VEGF-induced angiogenesis.
+It binds to semaphorin 3A, The PLGF-2 isoform of PGF, The VEGF165 isoform of VEGFA and VEGFB.
+Coexpression with KDR results in increased VEGF165 binding to KDR as well as increased chemotaxis.
+Regulate VEGF-induced angiogenesis.
+Binding to VEGFA initiates a signaling pathway needed for motor neuron axon guidance and cell body migration, including for the caudal migration of facial motor neurons from rhombomere 4 to rhombomere 6 during embryonic development (By similarity).

 The soluble isoform 2 binds VEGF-165 and appears to inhibit its binding to cells.
 It may also induce apoptosis by sequestering VEGF-165.
 May bind as well various members of the semaphorin family.
 Its expression has an averse effect on blood vessel number and integrity.